mugai/Reversion/README.markdown

         {
             //perform some actions against your database using your repository class
             //perform a set of assertions against some criteria to ensure the database matches your expectations

-            //now we revert it back to the original state }
+			//these changes will revert back to their original state once the clean up method runs }
     }
 }